Surfperches: Family Embiotocidae

 Range: Bahia Tortugas, central Baja California to near Sitka, southeastern Alska.

-Habitat: Typically seen around offshore kelp beds but will move in around piers which have a heavy growth of kelp.
+Habitat: Typically found in intertidal waters although recorded to a depth of 249 feet.
+Typically seen around offshore kelp beds but will move in around piers which have a heavy growth of kelp.
 Usually a kelp-canopy, dwelling species that likes to pick small invertebrates off of plants.

 Kelp perch at the Cabrillo Mole in Avalon